A newborn bath that will have you in tears, it's that beautiful.

 Sonia Rochel's bathing technique is the result of more than 30 years of experience as a newborn nurse.
-She believes bath time is an important part of baby care, but often overlooked and treated as just another thing on the to do list of caring for a new baby.
+She believes bath time is an integral part of baby care, but often overlooked and treated as just another thing on the to-do list of caring for a new baby.

 She urges parents to be physically and mentally available to their babies at bath time.
-To her, it's important that both the baby and the person bathing the baby, enjoys this time.
+To her, it's vital that both the baby and the person bathing the baby enjoys this time.
 She even recommends taking up to 10 minutes for this type of bath.

 What better way to incorporate nurturing touch than through this?!

 She immerses the baby into the water, very slowly and gently and uses gentle swaying motions.
 She holds the baby in such a way that you can't help but think: "That's what it must have felt like inside the womb..."
 She also lets the water run over the baby, the face included, yet always keeping the nose and mouth open for breathing.
-Not only does it help to keep the baby warm for the length of this luxury bath, but it is so relaxing, the baby actually drifts off to sleep.
+It helps to keep the baby warm for the length of this luxury bath, and it is relaxing, the baby actually drifts off to sleep.